stevehodgkiss/guard-rails-assets/README.md

 ## Rails 3.1

-The Rails 3.1 is a mandatory requirement, but is not enforeced via dependencies for now.
+The Rails 3.1 is a mandatory requirement, but is not enforced via dependencies for now.
 The reason is that the assets can currently be compiled using following "runners":

 1. rake command (CLI);